keybase/client/osx/Fuse/README.md

 The Fuse bundle is included in the KeybaseInstaller.app.
 Building a new installer will automatically pick up the kbfuse.bundle checked in here.

+### Differences from Fuse for macOS (osxfuse)

+KBFuse is the same as Fuse for macOS (or osxfuse) except certain identifiers like the kext id are renamed so as not to conflict if a user has osxfuse installed.
+This allows us to use specific recent versions that are tested with kbfs without breaking other apps that rely on certain older versions of osxfuse.